bspaans/jit-compiler/README.md

 # jit-compiler

-Compiles a simple intermediate representation into x86-64 assembly and then machinecode, which can be executed in process.
+This is a Golang library containing an x86-64 assembler (see 'asm/') and a higher level intermediate representation that compiles down into x86-64 (see 'ir/').

 ## Why Though?